How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 1. Check Unit Prices

-Sure, it’s tempting to think bulk is better, but that’s not always the case.
+Sure, it’s tempting to think buying in bulk is better, but that’s not always the case.
 That modest two pack of paper towels might actually be more affordable than the insanely large case of 16.

 Divide an item’s price by its quantity before you buy — that bulk purchase might not be the better deal.